Skip to main content

 • Illinois, Hawaii, and others

 In California, the regulations require that depreciation be based on the "condition" of the damaged property.
-Labor doesn't have a "condition" — it's a service, not a physical object that wears out.
-This creates a strong argument against labor depreciation in California, though the issue hasn't been definitively resolved by the state's highest court.
+Labor does not have a "condition" — it is a service, not a physical object that wears out.
+This creates a strong argument against labor depreciation in California, though the issue has not been definitively resolved by the state's highest court.

 How to Challenge Labor Depreciation